spatie/laravel-dashboard/docs/adding-tiles/creating-your-own-tile.md

 }
 ```

-You should always accept a `position` via the mount function.
-This position will used [to position tiles on the dashboard](/docs/laravel-dashboard/v3/basic-usage/positioning-tiles).
+The `position` will be used [to position tiles on the dashboard](/docs/laravel-dashboard/v4/basic-usage/positioning-tiles).

 Here's how that `tiles.dummy` view could look like